The small print!

 - Hi and Bye: When you log in, it expected that you say Hi and Bye when you leave.
-Just like you would if you were arriving at someone's house :) Jade introduced a 4 second rule as well a while back - so when you say 'Bye' wait at least 4 secs to let people respond.
+Just like you would if you were arriving at someone's house :) We introduced a 5 second rule as well a while back - so when you say 'Bye' wait at least 5 secs to let people respond.
 Fast loggers beware!

 - Names: We use Main Char names here.
 That's why you may see us calling someone something other than the character they are online with.
 I know, at first it can be VERY confusing, but we are a friendly bunch and before long you will know who is who!
 We often have people join us as friends of others, sometimes it can be hard to not call your mate by their real name, but do try!
 It's just a little thing, but again it fosters a whole community approach rather than groups of people who have personal access to each other.

 Priority must be given to guild members when creating groups, distributing extra items, etc, over non-members.
 All members are to be considered equal, regardless of rank or station within the guild.
 While it is understandable that you would prefer to group with those you know well, remember that it is a violation of our Code of Conduct to behave in a fashion that does not consider the needs of others.
 Greed and self-interest are not appropriate attributes for our guild members.